 The National Association of Wholesaler-Distributors (NAW) is composed of direct member companies and a federation of international, national, regional, state and local associations and their member companies, which collectively total more than 30,000 employers, with locations in all 50 states and the District of Columbia.
 NAW-affiliated companies are a constituency at the core of our economy—the link in the marketing chain between manufacturers and retailers, and commercial, institutional and governmental end users.

 NAW’s mission is to advocate its members’ interests on national public policy issues that affect the entire wholesale distribution industry.
 NAW assists merchant wholesaler-distributors to be the most efficient channel for bringing goods to market through benchmarking, strategic management information, networking and high-level conferences.
+More on their website

 The SBLC represents nearly every sector of our economy and has become a unified force that is respected throughout the government.

 The SBLC is concerned with the small business community as a whole, the issues on which the Council acts are those which affect all small businesses.
 These matters include taxes, liability insurance, budget, antitrust enforcement, employment issues, government procurement, environment, and establishment of a small business voice in Washington, venture capital, and other small business financing mechanisms.
+More on their website.

 School Security and Safety Partnerships